Using White Noise for Babies

 Does White Noise Help Babies Sleep?

 Many parents use white noise to help their babies fall asleep and stay asleep.
 So, how does white noise work?
-White noise can create a calming atmosphere that helps infants drift off to sleep and blocks out other sounds that may disturb them.
+White noise for infant sleep works by creating a calming atmosphere that helps babies drift off to sleep and blocks out other sounds that may disturb them.
 This is especially useful for babies who are sensitive to changes in their environment or easily startled by sudden noises.
 You may also decide to play soft music, such as a soothing lullaby to help your baby sleep, instead of white noise.

 Common questions include “Why do babies like white noise?” and “Why is white noise soothing?”
 It turns out that white noise may block out environmental sounds that may interfere with sleep; some studies also suggest that white noise can mimic the familiar sounds from inside the uterus, such as the mother’s heartbeat or the amniotic fluid waves, and can provide a sense of comfort for babies.